 First Year Program

-The UNK First Year Program (FYP) office is charged with developing and implementing a coordinated program to foster the success of all first year students thought their transition to being a college student.
-First Year Program works with many academic and student affairs departments to offer multi-faceted opportunities for students to learn how to take responsibility for their own education, to develop a sense of belonging to the UNK community and develop a sense of Loper Pride.
+The UNK First Year Program office develops and implements a coordinated program to foster the success of all first-year students through their transition to college.
+First Year Program works with many academic and student departments to offer opportunities for students to learn how to take responsibility for their own education, to develop a sense of belonging to the UNK community and develop Loper Pride.

 Experiences that are offered to first year students include: